Apps, online support and self-help

 Guides and resources on different topics that can help you navigate mental health.

-Drinking culture can sometimes seem to feature as part of student life, but drinking too much can affect your judgement and lead you to unsafe situations.
+Drinking culture can seem to be a big part of student life, but drinking too much can lead to unsafe situations.

 There are many situations where it's appropriate to feel anger, and anger can sometimes be constructive.